yii2tech/content/README.md

 ```

 In this example default contents for the static pages located in the project files under directory '@app/data/content'.
-Each record represented by separated file, like following:
+Each record is represented by the separated file, like following:

 ```php
 <?php